edxml/test-corpus/README.rst

 The collection is also no substitute for unit tests that directly invoke the internal APIs of an implementation.
 The test corpus is complementary, adding particular value for testing the handling of invalid EDXML data which is typically difficult to produce using internal APIs.

+The files are available in the ``tests/`` directory.
+For each EDXML version there is a subdirectory containing test files that are valid for that particular version of the EDXML specification.
+For example, the test files for EDXML version 3.0.0 are in the ``tests/3/3.0/3.0.0`` directory.
+Due to the EDXML specification using semantic versioning, the directories associated with minor or patch version updates only contain additional tests for testing specific changes introduced in that particular update.
+Each major version contains a completely new set of test files.

 How to Use
 ==========